paezha/University-AI-Panel/README.md

 thought work, so that the brain can accomplish genuinely exceptional things later–perhaps even more efficiently.

-But let us assume for a moment that using AIs in their current form does becomes an in-demand tool in the short term.
+However, let us assume for a moment that using AIs in their current form does becomes an in-demand tool in the short term.
 What is the expected longevity of skills like prompt “engineering”?

 Apart from a few methodological developments (like transformers),